 Important: The grass deflector must be spring loaded in the down position.
 Lift the deflector up to test that it snaps to the full down position.

 Cleaning

 Washing the Underside of the Mower

-Service Interval: After each use-Clean the mower housing.
+Service Interval: Before each use or daily-Clean the mower housing.

 Wash the underside of the mower after each use to prevent grass buildup for improved mulch action and clipping dispersal.